This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Slow trips are becoming increasingly popular.
 More and more people decide not to take a plane and instead to move in a more authentic and sustainable way.
 The ease with which we can travel the world from one continent to another, between airports and hotels, has made the idea of travel less adventurous and interesting.

-Here comes the idea of slow travel, by bus, train, bicycle, or even on foot.
-By being a slow traveler, you go beyond scraping the places and spots, instead, you live unforgettable and authentic adventures.
+To shake up this notion comes the idea of slow travel, which can be done by bus, train, bicycle, or even on foot.
+By being a slow traveler, you go beyond scraping the places and spots, instead, you live unforgettable and authentic adventures, experiencing the parts of the land you would’ve missed being stuck up in the air.

 Respect the local culture